-Burn, baby, burn – EVA, retailers and shareholder money
+Burn, baby, burn – retail & shareholder money

 According to the US financial news company, Economic Value Added was negative for many leading grocers if one looks at their last reported business years.
 These include such illustrious names as Ahold Delhaize, Carrefour, Metro, J. Sainsbury and Tesco.

 As any discussion about EVA quickly becomes technical and gives CFOs a wonderful chance to speak Persian to the layman, we asked Insead marketing professor Marcel Corstjens to talk us through this yardstick and what the Bloomberg figures really mean for retailers, managers and shareholders.